jell0wed/data514-redis-ml/README.md

-# Redis as high-performance ML cache for text prediction
+# Redis as high-performance ML cache for toxic comment classification
 The intent of this project is to demonstrate how Redis can be used as a high-performance database engine for machine learning text generation tasks.
 This project was created as part of the Spring 2023 DATA 514 class at the University of Washington.